It’s Magic! How the Levitt Came to Sioux Falls

 - After reviewing numerous public spaces, Falls Park West was identified as the best location for Levitt Shell Sioux Falls.
 The undeveloped Falls Park West has played host to a variety of successful annual events, pointing to its tremendous promise as a place for more consistent programming.
 The site also helped to connect the bustling business district of South Phillips Avenue to Falls Park, Sioux Falls’ number one tourist attraction.

-- Friends of the Levitt Shell Sioux Falls non-profit was incorporated with the state of South Dakota in November of 2012 and received its 501©(3) non-profit statue in March of 2013.
+- Friends of the Levitt Shell Sioux Falls non-profit was incorporated with the state of South Dakota in November of 2012 and received its 501©(3) non-profit status in March of 2013.
 Fundraising to support the building of the Levitt Shell could begin, along with further collaboration with the City of Sioux Falls.

 - The Levitt Shell Sioux Falls was selected as one of two projects to receive the support of the Sioux Falls Area Chamber of Commerce Community Appeals Campaign.
 Levitt at the Falls was approved for a 2016 fund drive of $1.06 million based on criteria of community need and project impact.